 Umberto Clerici began studying cello at the age of five with Antonio Mosca in Turin, later attending the classes of Mario Brunello, David Geringas and Steven Isserlis.

-He recorded concertos, solo and chamber music and, in 2017, will release 2 new solo recordings with ABC Classic.
+He recorded concertos, solo and chamber music and, in 2017, released two new solo recordings with ABC Classic.

 Umberto plays a 1722 Matteo Goffriller from Venice and a 1758 Carlo Antonio Testore from Milan.